anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/40-replication-user.md

 Obviously - as with all passwords in this tutorial - a different password should be chosen.

-The replication user `replicator` will be created in a seaparate container.
+The replication user `replicator` will be created in a separate container.
 Note, that the usage of initContainers here is tricky as the initContainer is executed before PostgreSQL has been started.
-This doesn't work as creating a user obviously require the database to be running.
+This doesn't work as creating a user obviously requires the database to be running.
 Theoretically, PostgreSQL could be started temporarily but this appears to be inelegant.
 We'll come back to this matter later.

 In order to prepare each Pod to become the Primary, the replication user will be created in all Pods of the StatefulSet.
 Before such a container can be instantiated, an idempotent script for creating the replication user needs to be created.